-Anywho, despite my endless sass, the English department granted my release, even humoring me with highest distinction for something or other.
-The Creative Writing track, a discipline in itself, felt like a double major shoehorned alongside the same requirements as a Literature degree.
-Did I mention that I worked full-time through school?
-So yeah, I gladly accepted my participation trophy.
+The Creative Writing track, a discipline in itself, felt like a double major shoehorned alongside the requirements of a Literature degree.
+It probably didn’t help that I was working full-time through most of my post secondary education.

 I spent the next 15 years selling books.
 Unfortunately they weren’t my books.
-I traveled the country running some of the finest bookstores in the USA—and fixing some of the shittiest.
+I traveled the country running some of the finest bookstores in the USA, which naturally meant fixing up some of the shittiest.
 I have an acrylic star from Borders to prove the former and lumps on my psyche as evidence of the latter.

 The arrival of my son Tristan and the birth of the novel I had been gestating since college stand as highlights in an otherwise awful time.

-I returned to Borders, a chain of “no longer fine” bookstores, just in time for its downshift into reality.
+I returned to Borders, a chain of “no longer fine” bookstores, just as it downshifted into reality.
 After a decade of being bullied by hedge funds and golden showered—err, parachuted—by a rogues gallery of recycled CEOs, the company teetered on the edge of bankruptcy.
-I joke, but it was sad to witness the slow deterioration of a once rich book culture.
+I joke about it now, but it was sad to witness the slow deterioration of a once rich book culture.